Szak007/Paint_Mixer/README.md

 ## Future Improvements

 - Add more advanced filtering and searching options for paints and projects.
-- Implement undo/redo functionality for project and paint management.
+- Implement user accounts and database integration for managing personal projects and paint collections.
-- Add support for exporting data in additional formats (e.g., CSV).
+- Introduce a color wheel feature for creating custom colors through mixing.
+- Enable users to upload multiple images and videos to document painting projects.
+- Add a feature that allows users to paint on images using the colors from their paint catalog, providing a virtual preview before applying paints in real life.